-Reddish or pinkish brown, finely-layered, silty-clay deposits are present in significant portions of the Upper Schoharie Watershed (Photo 2.5.7).
+This reddish or pinkish brown, finelylayered, silty-clay deposit floors significant portions of the Manor Kill and its tributaries.
 It was deposited subaqueously (from streams discharging into one or more glacial lakes) as a sediment blanket draped over underlying till or bedrock.
 Locally, it was also deposited in smaller impoundments associated with alpine glaciers and moraine dams.
-It is commonly exposed along the toe of the stream bank, sometimes in the channel bottom (often beneath a thin cover of coarse alluvium), and less frequently as long and/or large banks.
+It is commonly exposed along the toe of the stream bank, sometimes in the channel bottom (often beneath a thin cover of coarse alluvium), and less frequently as long and/or large banks (Photo 2.5.6).

-Photo 2.5.7.
-Clay deposit along the Schoharie Creek
+Photo 2.5.6.
+Clay lens exposed in the Manor Kill

 The fine, uniform grain size results in a very cohesive deposit that exhibits unique hydraulic and mechanical erosion characteristics.
 While the silts are easily entrained under high runoff events, many of the clay-rich deposits are resistant to hydraulic erosion.
 Susceptibility to erosion is largely dependent upon whether the layered silt/clay has been mechanically disturbed by geotechnical failures or human disturbance.
-The silt/clay unit tends to erode mechanically by slumping along rotational faults, subsequently losing its layered structure and cohesive strength (Figure 2.5.5).
+The silt/clay unit tends to erode mechanically by slumping along rotational faults, subsequently losing its layered structure and cohesive strength.
 Within the silt and clay layers, strata of sand sometimes occur, creating the potential for piping and associated mechanical failures.
-When saturated, it tends to be extremely soft and in this physically- and chemically-weakened condition is susceptible to creep and erosion.
-Research in the Esopus Creek also demonstrated that erodibility was a function of the degree of disturbance of the exposure surface, and tended to diminish over time as the exposed surface smoothed through erosion Fischenich et al., 2007).
+When saturated it tends to be extremely soft, and in this physically and chemically-weakened condition is susceptible to creep and erosion.